 As a result of the above, the EUR Term Facility now has an interest rate of EURIBOR (with a 0% floor) plus an opening margin of 3.75% per annum, subject to a margin ratchet with step downs of 0.25% to 3.0% based on reductions in the senior secured net leverage ratio ('SSLR') and meeting certain ratings requirements.
-The GBP Term Facility now has an interest rate of LIBOR (with a 0% floor) plus an opening margin of 4.75% per annum, subject to a margin ratchet with step downs of 0.25% to 4.0% based on reductions in the SSLR and meeting certain ratings requirements.
+The GBP Term Facility now has an interest rate of LIBOR (with a 0% floor) plus an opening margin of 4.75% per annum, subject to a margin ratchet with step downs of 0.25% to 3.0% based on reductions of 0.25% to 4.0% based on reductions in the SSLR and meeting certain ratings requirements.
 The RCF now has an interest rate of EURIBOR (for Euro loans, with a 0% floor) or LIBOR (for GBP loans, with a 0% floor) plus, in each case, an opening margin of 3.75% per annum, subject to a margin ratchet with step downs of 0.50% to 2.75% based on reductions in the SSLR.